Justice-Through-Code/spring_2022/challenges/20_django_color_picker_challenge/README.md

 * First, go to your `django-projects` directory
 - Create a new folder called `color-picker-container` and `cd` into it
 - Run `python3 -m venv venv` (or whichever version of this your computer uses) to create a new virtual environment (it's common practice to name your virtual environment 'venv')
-- Run `source django-env/bin/activate` on Unix/MacOS or `django-env\Scripts\activate.bat` on Windows to activate the virtual environment (or whichever instruction works for you!)
+- Run `source venv/bin/activate` on Unix/MacOS or `venv\Scripts\activate.bat` on Windows to activate the virtual environment (or whichever instruction works for you!)
 - Run `pip install django` to install Django
 - Run `pip freeze > requirements.txt` (take a look at the new requirements file that popped up!)